flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     **NOTE:** Cargo will show only bag weight for 142 pax.
 Please ensure that you re-add any additional cargo that you may have been carrying originally.

     Press START to begin the process.

+---

+## Fuel Persistence

+!!! warning "Not Available in the Stable Version"